imclab/bluebox-ng/README.md

 - *bluebox.sh*

 Note: There are two warnings related with WebSocket-Node module.
 For the moment we prefer do not compile native extensions to avoid compatibility problems.
 Feel free to compile by yourself following [offical documentation](https://github.com/Worlize/WebSocket-Node).
  - Warning: Native modules not compiled.
-XOR performance will be degraded.
+XOR performance will be degraded
  - Warning: Native modules not compiled.
-UTF-8 validation disabled.
+UTF-8 validation disabled

 Known issues